Configuring Arista MLAG Step by Step

 ip address 10.1.255.10/31

-Pro tip: The IP addressing here doesn’t need to be unique across your network – it’s only used for communication between these specific peers.
-However, it can be if that fits your design better.
+Pro Tip: The IP addressing here is used solely for communication between these peers.
+It doesn’t need to be unique across your network, but it can be if required by your design.

 4. Defining MLAG Domain Parameters